knightsUCF/CarRacing/Log.md

+# Crossy Road Anniversary

+The Crossy Road anniversary is coming up on 11 / 20.
+This is kind of crazy, but let's see if we can finish the game by then.
+And also release.
+Because Crossy Road made a lot of money in a very short period of time.
+Perhaps we can replicate this, and also have a very nice December.
+Plus we will get more sales.
+The average time to approve an app is 1 day, so perhaps we will even try to go for 11/19.
+Not sure if this is possible, but better to release early, and then we can always update the game.

+If those prototypes of complete games work, which they do, then we really do not have much to go over.
+Let's keep things as simple as possible and try to meet his release deadline.

 # YouTube Trailer

 We will need a YouTube trailer to show people in our press kit.
 So once we reach out to a YouTuber or Streamer, we want to include the YouTube link to the trailer, so they can immediately check out the gameplay and decide if that's something they are interested in.